npn131/demo/README.md

 # demo
-Thiss repository is added only for the demonstration purpose
+This repository is added only for the demonstration purpose